AI shouldn't avoid running animals over when at risk

 - Maxmem parameter deleted (

-Updated by th3flyboy almost 6 years ago
+Updated by th3flyboy over 7 years ago

 I can see running over smaller animals in a combat situation, however things like cows you will want to break for IRL, so you shouldn't see people running over a cow in a UAZ.